2. Material Accounting Policies

 For the purpose of fair value disclosures, the Company has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy as explained above.

-d.
-Revenue from Contract with Customer
+d) Revenue from Contract with Customer

 Revenue from contracts with customer is recognised when control of the goods or services are transferred to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those goods or services.
-The Company has concluded that it is the principal in its revenue arrangements because it typically controls the goods or services before transferring them to the customer.
+The Company has concluded that it is the principal in its revenue arrangements because

 Ind AS 115 establishes a five-step model to account for revenue arising from contracts with customers and requires that revenue be recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.